 I've been making a bit of an effort lately to find alternatives for my go to jeans for winter.
 Culottes seem like the ultimate styling winter warmer with the ability to dress up or keep it casual.
 I've been dreaming up this piece for a while now and so fun to finally see them come to life and right in time for the cold snap on the coast.

-Find the steps below for how I made a pair of culottes.
+Keep scrolling to find the written steps below for how I made a pair of culottes or: